gersonfaneto/Home/README.md

 ```

 > **Y.A.D.R.** - "Yet Another Dotfiles Repo".
-This is the `$HOME` for all my
+This is the `$HOME` for all the
-> configuration files for things like: terminal, shell, text editors and even
-> favorite fonts.
+> configuration files that make my day-to-day as a developer more pleasant.

 <div align="center">